AlexeyRadomskiy/AlexeyRadomskiy/README.md

 - Understanding of creating readable and maintainable code
 - Understand the app lifecycle
 - Work closely with other developers
+- Have good analytical skills, easy to learn

 > I already know: